 SmartCILP provides customized weekly emails from Current Index to Legal Periodicals.
 You may subscribe to SmartCILP through MyHein.
 See this page with instructions.

 LegalTrac Search Alert

 LegalTrac Search Alerts allow you to create email alerts and RSS feeds of searches run in LegalTrac.
 Email alerts can be sent daily, weekly or monthly.
-After running a search in LegalTrac, create an alert using the Create Search Alert link on the right.
+After running a search in LegalTrac, create an alert using the Search Alert link in the upper right.